Permits and requirements for running a food business

 Do I need a food safety program?

-In Victoria, all class 1 and class 2 that complete high risk food processing in their food premises need a food safety program.
+In Victoria, all class 1 and some class 2 food businesses that complete high risk food processing in their food premises need a food safety program.

 Our food safety program (FSP) is a written plan that shows how a business controls food safety risk and ensures that the food it sells is safe for people to eat.